Nia Imara: Career

+Activism and community engagement

 Imara is an advocate for equity in STEM.
 She founded the Equity and Inclusion Journal Club at Harvard University in 2018 which was originally co-organized with Dr. Anna Pancoast.
 She has visited South Africa and Ghana to teach and advocate in programs designed to increase diversity in astronomy and other STEM areas.

 In 2020, Imara founded Onaketa, an organization that connects students from underserved communities of color with free math and science tutoring.

 Imara has described the field of astronomy as a uniquely powerful tool for engaging the general public with, and expanding access to, science: "Everyone’s captivated by astronomy, by the stars, what’s out there in the universe...And so I made a conscious choice a long time ago that I wanted to share my work with the community, with Black folks and other people of color, especially.”
 Imara recently appeared as herself in the "Age of Stars" episode of the 2021 PBS Nova documentary series "Universe Revealed," as well as a short segment in Ancient Skies "Gods and Monsters" (TV Episode 2019).

+Imara released book "Painting the Cosmos: How Art and Science Intersect to Reveal the Secrets of the Universe" on February 25, 2025.
+The book explores the wonder of the cosmos through an intertwine of art and astronomy.